yt-project/yt/doc/source/visualizing/volume_rendering.rst

-Alternatively, if you don't want to immediately generate an image of your volume rendering, and you just want access to the default scene object, you can skip this expensive operation by just running the :func:`~yt.visualization.volume_rendering.volume_rendering.create_scene` function in lieu of the :func:`~yt.visualization.volume_rendering.volume_rendering.volume_render` function.
+Alternatively, if you don't want to immediately generate an image of your volume rendering, and you just want access to the default scene object, you can skip the expensive operation of rendering by just running the :func:`~yt.visualization.volume_rendering.volume_rendering.create_scene` function in lieu of the :func:`~yt.visualization.volume_rendering.volume_rendering.volume_render` function.
 Example:

 .. python-script::